Foreign-Born Adoptees and the Child Citizenship Act

 This article focuses on the CCA and how it relates to foreign-born adoptees.
-See FindLaw's Citizenship section for additional articles and resources.
-Also, be aware that there are separate processes for foreign-born children of U.S. citizens.
+See FindLaw's Citizenship section for more articles and resources.
+Be aware that there are separate processes for foreign-born children of U.S. citizens.

 Is My Adopted Child Eligible Under the Child Citizenship Act?

-In order for a foreign-born adopted child of U.S. parents to obtain automatic citizenship in accordance with the CCA, the applicant child:
+For a foreign-born adopted child of U.S. parents to get automatic citizenship by the CCA, the applicant child:

 - Has at least one adoptive parent who is a U.S. citizen, either by birth or through naturalization;